Type system¶

 Pyrope uses signed integers for all the operations and transformations, but when the code is optimized it does not need to waste bits when the most significant bit is known to be always zero (positive numbers like u4).
 The verilog code generation or the synthesis netlist uses the bitwidth pass to remove the extra unnecessary bit when it is guaranteed to be zero.
 This effectively "packs" the encoding.

-bitwise operations.
+across cases requires explicit bitwise operations.

-The main advantage of variant is to save space.
-This means that the most typical use is in combination with registers or memories, when alternative types can be stored across cycles.
+The main advantage of a tagged enum is to save space, so the typical use is in combination with registers or memories, where alternative types share a single storage location.

 const e_type = enum(str:String = "hello", num=22)